Chapter 4. IPFW Dummynet and Traffic Shaping

 iperf Done.

-Here, we can see that during iperf3's 10-second run, the ipfw dummynet configuration limited the transfer speed to an average of about 332 Kbits/sec, and only about 2% of the entire 10MB file was transferred.
+Here, during iperf3's 10-second run, the ipfw dummynet configuration limited the transfer speed to an average of about 327 Kbits/sec, and only about 4% of the entire 10MB file was transferred.

-To see how we can use dummynet to configure different link speeds, we will set up a second pipe:
+To see how to use dummynet to configure different link speeds, set up a second pipe:

 # ipfw pipe 2 config bw 3Mbit/s